Published: June 2020, last edit: 6th June 2022

 More questions?
 Please turn to the Central Student Advisory.
 They provide personal, individual advice to help you choose your degree.

-TU Darmstadt helps everyone get off to a good start, with various offers available to all who wish for a network of people, support and advice.
-These include mentoring options prior to starting your degree and at the start, orientation weeks, learning spaces and various points of contact, such as the Offices for Student Affairs, Central Student Advisory and the Studierendenwerk.
+The TU Darmstadt will get you off to a good start: There are various offers for all those who would like a network, support and advice.
+Mentoring before and at the beginning of your studies, orientation weeks, study rooms, various contact points such as study offices, the Central Student Advisory and Orientation Service and the Studierendenwerk.

-TU Darmstadt places great value on an interdisciplinary offer of courses and in the research activities of the various departments.
-In addition, TU Darmstadt also provides the opportunity to gain experience abroad, supporting students in numerous ways here: From semesters abroad in Europe as part of the Erasmus+ programme, or at a partner university around the world, to summer and winter schools and internships, to dual-degree programmes.
-If you are interested in diverse leisure activities and cultural offers, you can participate in the numerous groups at the university or the comprehensive sport offers at the University Sports Centre.
-Check out the #studentsofTUdarmstadt blog to find out more on what characterises the special sense of community and spirit at TU Darmstadt.
+The TU Darmstadt attaches great importance to an interdisciplinary range of courses and the research activities of the departments.
+In addition, the TU Darmstadt offers the opportunity to gain versatile experience abroad.
+The TU Darmstadt makes a lot of things possible for its students here: from a semester abroad in Europe as part of the Erasmus+ programme or at one of the partner universities worldwide, to summer or winter schools and internships, to double degree programmes.
+If you are interested in a wide range of leisure and cultural activities, you can, for example, get involved in the numerous university groups or take part in the extensive range of sports on offer at the University Sports Centre USZ L. On the #studentsofTUdarmstadt blog, you can also find out what distinguishes the special community feeling and the “spirit” at the TU Darmstadt.

-Not only is the location in the centre of the Rhine-Main metropolis a great benefit, but also the number of large companies found in the surrounding area, as they offer numerous attractive opportunities for internships and subsequent working life (Merck, ESA, Fraunhofer, BASF, banks, management consultancies and companies in Frankfurt, etc.)
+Last but not least, the city's central location in the Rhine-Main region is a big plus.
+Since many large companies are located in the surrounding area, there are attractive opportunities for internships and later professional life (Merck, ESA, Fraunhofer, BASF, banks, management consultancies and companies in Frankfurt, etc.).

-Outside of studying, you will probably spend a lot of time in the city and around the university.
-Ambassador Moritz Lämmerhirt describes Darmstadt’s charm in his blog , talking about the benefits and the particularly cool parts of the city.
+You'll probably spend a lot of time in the city and around the university in addition to your studies.
+Ambassador Moritz describes the charm of Darmstadt in his city portrait for you.
+There he describes the advantages and the particularly interesting places within Darmstadt .

-TU Darmstadt supports and advises both actual students and prospective students with numerous offers.
-These include mentoring programmes, centres of learning, exercises, online refresher maths courses and different courses offered by the university library (e.g. scientific language and working methods).
+The TU Darmstadt supports and advises prospective as well as current students with many offers: There are mentoring programmes, learning centres, tutorials, online maths courses and the university library (ULB) also offers various courses (e.g. scientific language & work).

 Darmstadt